 Minimal Performance Criteria and Requirements for Quality Assurance

 Quality assurance is defined by ISO9000:2015 as “part of quality management focused on providing confidence that quality requirements will be fulfilled”.
+ISO17025 is the most applicable version of this standard series for laboratories.
 It is a multifaceted procedure that is put in place by the laboratory to ensure that the results of testing are precise, accurate and reproducible.
 The laboratory quality assurance system also outlines the necessary corrective action to be taken if required.

 The following section presents an overview of specific areas where quality assurance measures are applied and the impact they have on maintaining quality.
 Understanding these parameters and being able to detect any deviations from set criteria during routine testing ensures that results are consistent and remain within acceptable ranges of variability.